mvpoirier/mvpoirier.github.io/portfolio.md

 A collection of photos highlighting some of my international teaching experience so far.
 I look forward to the opportunity to discuss any photos that may be of interest to you.
 <iframe src="https://drive.google.com/embeddedfolderview?id=1ze-c7pArKdb_ZVdRN_NtHbPRVUAanBTL#grid" width="100%" height="400px" style="border:1px solid black;"></iframe>-->

-Thank you for considering my application to your school, and I look forward to continuing the conversation in the near future.
+Thank you for considering my application to your school.

 Sincerely,